Site Home Page

 Chiffchaff, Al Abraq, Kuwait, December 2nd 2013

 Certain Chiffchaffs wintering in Kuwait have enigmatic plumage and calls.
 The crown and mantle are olive-brown while the underparts are rather pale, with relatively limited yellow streaking.
 However, there are evident olive fringes to the flight-feathers.
 The plumage lacks the rusty-buff or 'tan' suffusions typical of Siberian Chiffchaff.
 Their call is short and can sound similar to tristis to the human ear.
 Indeed, some visiting birders have equated this call with tristis.
-However, as it progresses, there is a subtle 'sweeoo' sound to the call, which starts on an even pitch but then rises and then falls.
-This 'terminal arch' creates a distinctive shape in a sonogram, with an overall profile rather like a 'hook' tipped on its side (see below).
+However, although starting on an even pitch, as it progresses it rises and then falls, creating a subtle 'sweeoo' sound to the end of the call.
+This 'terminal arch' creates a distinctive shape in a sonogram (see below).

 Fig. 1.
 Call of Chiffchaff at Jahra, Kuwait, November 2013

 The call can be heard here .
 Siberian Chiffchaff calls vary to an extent and include at times a shallowly but evenly arched variant.
 The 'inflection' in the Kuwaiti chiffchaffs' call is much more pronounced and is positioned towards the end of the call.
 Within c.
 0.1s it rises and falls approximately equally either side of the pitch of the opening section.
 Hence the inflection is not readily perceived by the human ear and confusion with a tristis call can result.
 The subspecies involved in these Kuwaiti Chiffchaffs is subject to a great deal of speculation, with suggestions including menzbieri though the basis for this appears undocumented.
-The 'hooked' shape does not match any of the sonograms of Chiffchaff races published by Helbig et al. (1996) and repeated by Clement et al. (1998), although the first call illustrated in section 'k' and attributed to caucasicus in Helbig et al. closely matches the flat opening and the rising pitch at the midway point.
-However, apparently, it lacks the terminal downward turn (unless this has been truncated in the recording or subsequent processing of the sonogram).
+The 'terminal arch' shape does not match any of the sonograms of Chiffchaff races published by Helbig et al. (1996) and repeated by Clement et al. (1998), although the first call illustrated in section 'k' and attributed to caucasicus in Helbig et al. closely matches the flat opening and the rising pitch at the midway point.
+However, apparently, it lacks the concluding downward tail (unless this has been lost in the recording or subsequent processing of the sonogram).
 The shape of the Kuwaiti calls and that of the first call in Helbig et al's sonogram 'k' are very different from the straight ('flat') call attributed to caucasicus in the second profile in Helbig et al's sonogram 'k'.
 However, that call was recorded at Alamdeh in northern Iran, a region where the breeding form has now been inferred to be menzbieri by the genetic studies of Raković et al. (2019).
-These genetic studies have brought into question the precise distributions of caucasicus and menzbieri, with menzbieri inferred to extend from Kopet Dagh across the entire Hyrcanian Forest of northern Iran and into southern Armenia, with a region of overlap in the southern Caucasus.
+These genetic studies have brought into question the precise distributions of caucasicus and menzbieri.
+Traditionally regarded as confined to a relatively small region based around Kopet Dagh, the range of menzbieri is now inferred to extend from Kopet Dagh across the entire Hyrcanian Forest of northern Iran and into southern Armenia, with a region of overlap with caucasicus around the Lesser Caucasus.
+Thus, published calls historically attributed to caucasicus now require require re-examination and consideration of the exact location of the recordings

-In Azerbaijan, on March 19th 2012, Timo Janhonen recorded Chiffchaffs with a call comparable to those in Kuwait, with an evenly pitched ('flat') opening followed by a terminal arch.
+In Azerbaijan, on March 19th 2012, Timo Janhonen recorded Chiffchaffs with a call comparable to those in Kuwait, with an evenly pitched ('flat') opening followed by a prominent 'terminal arch' (in sonograms).
 The recording is available <here>.and photos <here> on Tarsiger.
 The breeding form in Azerbaijan is deemed to be caucasicus (though note the comment above re the genetic findings of Raković et al. 2019) but the early date does not confirm birds established on territory.
 There were several such birds but Timo Janhonen states (in lit.) that they were in lowland shrubberies and meadows by the Caspian Sea (rather than the forest) and, consequently, it is impossible to know whether they were arriving near their breeding grounds or were migrants en route farther afield.
 Timo also noted a very similar call <here> on xeno-canto (xc212252), recorded in Azerbaijan in January 2015 by Steve Klasan.
-Another series of calls with this same shape in the sonogram was recorded at Mingecevir in Azerbaijan by Matthias Bull, on February 1st 2018 (xc411370).
-Thus, individuals with this call apparently winter in the region.
+Confusingly, another series of calls with a distinctly shallower 'terminal arch' - closer to the sonograms of birds in northern Iran - was recorded by Matthias Bull at Mingecevir in Azerbaijan, on February 1st 2018 (xc411370).
+Hence, individuals with 'terminal arch' calls apparently winter in the region, while the prominence of the 'terminal arch' either varies individually or more than one subspecies is involved (Fig. 2).

 Calls of Chiffchaffs in Azerbaijan and Kuwait

-(Azerbaijan sonograms prepared from recordings by Timo Janhonen (left) on Tarsiger and Steve Klasan (centre) on xeno-canto.)
+Azerbaijan sonograms prepared from recordings by Timo Janhonen (Tarsiger), Steve Klasan (xeno-canto) and Matthias Bull (xeno-canto.)

-A profile with a 'terminal arch', similar in form to the Kuwaiti and Azerbaijan sonograms but with the arch somewhat less prominent, is evident in calls recorded by Cedric Mroczko at Alogol in NE Iran and placed on xeno-canto (xc513431).
-Being on the border with Turkmenistan, this location would be within the breeding range of menzbieri (though, as the recordings were made in November, it is again conceivable that another taxon may be involved).
+A profile with a shallow 'terminal arch' is evident in calls recorded by Cedric Mroczko at Alogol in NE Iran and placed on xeno-canto (xc513431).
+Being on the border with Turkmenistan, this location would be firmly within the breeding range of menzbieri though, as the recordings were made in November, it is again conceivable that another taxon may be involved.

 Calls of Chiffchaff in NE Iran, recorded by C. Mrozko